thrivera/wf2-document-center/sub/terms.md

     2. If you and Wunderfund cannot resolve any dispute after 30 days, the party seeking to pursue a claim will submit the claim to arbitration consistent with this section.
 The parties understand that they would have had a right or opportunity to litigate disputes through a court and to have a judge or jury decide their case, but they choose to have any disputes resolved through arbitration.

-    3. Any claim or dispute between you and Wunderfund, and any claim by either against any agent, employee, successor, or assign of the other, including third parties, whether related to these Terms or otherwise, including past, present, and future claims and disputes, and including any dispute as to the validity or applicability of this arbitration clause, shall be resolved by binding arbitration administered by theJAMS under its rules and procedures in effect when the claim is filed.
-The rules and procedures and other information, including information on fees, may be obtained from the JAMS website or by calling JAMS at 949-224-1810.
+    3. Any claim or dispute between you and Wunderfund, and any claim by either against any agent, employee, successor, or assign of the other, including third parties, whether related to these Terms or otherwise, including past, present, and future claims and disputes, and including any dispute as to the validity or applicability of this arbitration clause, shall be resolved by binding arbitration administered by the JAMS under its rules and procedures in effect when the claim is filed.
+The rules and procedures and other information, including information on fees, may be obtained from the [JAMS website](http://www.jamsadr.com) or by calling JAMS at [949-224-1810](tel:9492241810).

     4. You and Wunderfund each agree that any arbitration will be solely between you and us, not as part of a classwide claim.
 If any court or arbitrator determines that this classwide restriction is unconscionable or unenforceable, then our agreement to arbitrate does not apply and the classwide dispute must be brought in court.